 Our identity is becoming more crucial by the day as most traditional banking processes go online.
 From transactions to registrations and applications, several processes make use of our digital identity, stressing the need for identity verification to prove that individuals are actually who they claim to be.
-Interestingly, different identity verification methods and systems are used today to achieve this.
+Interestingly, different online verification methods and other identity verification methods and systems are used today to achieve this.

 Identity verification is a vital part of Know Your Customer (KYC) and Anti Money Laundering (AML) regulations.
 The specifics of these regulations differ from one country and jurisdiction to another.
 There are also regulatory bodies like the Financial Action Task Force (FATF) that establish and monitor global AML laws.

-Although there is a wide array of identity verification methods to choose from, the most commonly used include:
+Businesses frequently ask, “What is the best identity verification method?”
+Although there is a wide array of user identity verification methods to choose from, the most commonly used include

 • Biometric verification